 07 of 13

-A Bottle of Wine and Thou at the Winery at Wolf Creek
+A Bottle of Wine at the Winery at Wolf Creek

 Pack a picnic to go with a white wine made with estate-grown grapes, maybe a regional native, at Wolf Creek Winery in Norton, Ohio.
 In the tasting rooms, sip wines made near one of America’s earliest winemaking regions.
 Stroll through acres of vineyards, or take in the lush, green landscape on the winery deck, at a picnic table, or in the indoor sitting rooms.
 Occasional concerts, festivals, and holiday events are held at the winery throughout the year.Continue to 8 of 13 below.